shohaibmk/cs-665-Project/README.md

 For each assignment, please answer the following:

-- Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+- Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.<br>
+Answer: Easily add or remove handlers by extending a base handler class and linking them in a chain, allowing for dynamic processing of requests, new data access logic can be seamlessly incorporated by extending a repository interface, enabling easy substitution and abstraction of data sources.
+<br><br>
-- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.<br>
+Answer: My implementation prioritizes clear naming conventions, concise code structure, and well-documented comments, promoting readability and maintainability.
+Additionally, adherence to established design patterns enhances comprehension for developers familiar with those patterns, fostering ease of understanding and modification.
+<br><br>
-- Describe how you have avoided duplicated code and why it is important.
+- Describe how you have avoided duplicated code and why it is important.<br>
+Answer: I've minimized duplicated code by encapsulating common functionalities into reusable functions, methods, or classes.
+This approach enhances maintainability by centralizing logic, reducing the risk of inconsistencies and bugs introduced by redundant code.
+It also simplifies updates and modifications since changes need only be made in one place, ensuring consistency across the codebase and promoting efficient use of developer resources.
+Also made use of interfaces and inheritance.
+<br><br>
-- If applicable, mention any design patterns you have used and explain why they were chosen.
+- If applicable, mention any design patterns you have used and explain why they were chosen.<br>
+Answer: Chain of Responsibilities pattern, Repository pattern, Singleton pattern

 # Maven Commands